crosscompute/crosscompute-policies/mission-template.md

 # Roles
 Identify who is responsible for what.

-# Context
+# Outcome
-Explain why the mission is important.
+Justify the proposed return on investment.

 # Timeframe
 Set estimated and actual dates for when you start and finish.